gerbless/react-tutorial/functional-programming/readme.md

 ## Functors

-We have seen how to abstract behaviour with pure functions.
+We have seen how to abstract behavior with pure functions.
 Now, how we deal with all the side-effects(asynchronous task, error handling, etc) in real world in functional programming ?.

 Let me introduce you Containers first we can get further.